5 Things I Learned Being on the Road

 4. Stay Connected

-Just because you are miles away from the people you care about doesn’t mean you can’t stay connected.
-Social media is a great way to stay in contact with the people you care about.
+You can stay connected even if you are miles away from the people you care about..
+Social media is a great way to stay in touch no matter where you are in the world.
 You can also use your phone and either text or call your friends and family.

 On these last few trips, I stayed in contact with my family and friends through text messages.
 My mom loves to see pictures of scenery so I’d send a few to her everyday.